19 AI Tools for Technical Writers that Aren’t ChatGPT

-Note: This article was written in April 2025, so please note that the functionalities of the tools listed below may have evolved since publication.
+Editor’s Note: This post was originally published in April 2025.
+It has been completely edited and updated for accuracy and comprehensiveness.
+Please note that the functionalities of the tools listed below may have evolved since the article was published.

 How do Technical Writers use AI?

-AI applications are an inevitable reality of 2025.
-They’re everywhere, and this isn’t a bad thing.
-On the contrary, there are several ways that AI tools can provide value to technical writers throughout their missions.
+Today, AI applications are fully integrated into every kind of documentation tool.
+Used well, AI tools can help technical writers work faster, stay consistent, and produce higher-quality content.
 Fluid Topics’ Head of Product Knowledge, Rémi Bove agreed, stating that “technical writers can significantly benefit from AI technology to improve their workflows, boost efficiency, and generate top-notch content”.
-The key is to find the balance of task automation without sacrificing quality, accuracy, or expert details.
-Below are just some of the many AI applications for tech writing teams.
+Here are a few ways tech writing teams can put AI to work.

 - Speed up content production: Generative AI (GenAI) tools provide a quick way to brainstorm ideas, summarize expert research documents, and prepare documentation outlines.
 By giving AI the preparation work, tech writers can spend more time on high-value tasks like creating and updating content.